orlando-math-circle/omc-app/docs/content/en/development/setup.md

 ### Basic Git Commands

+This section goes over basic Git commands and are not specific to the project.
+A better guide may be [git - the simple guide](https://rogerdudler.github.io/git-guide/) by Roger Dudler.
+It's also not required by any means, but I recommend the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention for writing commit messages.
+Our team did not follow it all that well, but it is simple to follow if you are unsure what to write and is a popular standard.

 #### Cloning a Repository

 Obtaining a repository is the first major command for git.
 Visit a GitHub page and find the obvious green **Code** button.
 Then, click on the symbol to the right of the text field containing the repository url to copy it, and then run the following command.